An unusually revealing image of a Hollywood star wearing very tight shorts.

 After the war he toured with the Ringling Brothers circus, then settled in Hollywood, where he appeared in Westerns starring Tom Mix and Franklyn Farnum.

 Producer William Fox put Jones under contract and promoted him.
 He used the name Charles Jones at first, then Charles "Buck" Jones, before settling on Buck Jones.
-Note the confusion indicated on the back of the photo.
+Note the confusion indicated on the back of the photos.

 With his famed horse Silver, Buck became one of the most successful and popular actors in the genre.

-Black and white silver gelatin print (undated c.
+Lot of two black and white silver gelatin prints, 8" x 10" (undated c.
 1920s).